 Fear is the most common cause of aggression, according to the American Kennel Club.
 Sometimes people fail to realize that their behavior is frightening to a dog.
-If a dog feels trapped in a given situation, he may attack in an attempt to protect himself.
+If a dog feels trapped in a given situation, they may attack in an attempt to protect themself.
 You might not see it coming, because you're not familiar with the signs.
 In some cases, the sign is body language that may not be immediately obvious to a person.
 For this and other reasons, it's a good idea to become acquainted with your dog's body language.

-Various examples of human behavior can seem threatening to a dog, like leaning over to pet him on the head.
+Various examples of human behavior can seem threatening to a dog, like leaning over to pet them on the head.
 You're being friendly, but the dog doesn't know that.
 Lack of socialization is another cause of fear and aggression.
 When planning to adopt a new dog or puppy, make sure you ask about socialization and how the dog typically behaves around people or other dogs.
 Ask about any instances of aggressive behavior, like growling, snapping, and biting.
 Also ask about general temperament, or how the dog behaved during any encounters with children.
 In some cases, a dog may become more aggressive with age, especially if opportunities for socialization decrease throughout his lifetime.
 Studies have also shown that many times the causes of a bite come from "known provoking behaviors."
 Education of dog owners, parents, and children on avoidance of these provoking behaviors is paramount in preventing dog bite-related injuries.

 A bit of good news is that dogs tend to become less active as they age, but they remain "obedient" and social, according to a study on dog personalities published in Scientific Reports in 2020.
 It's good to know that activity levels can get lower if you happen to have a very active puppy.
 If you get a puppy with a high energy level, make sure you set aside some time for playtime and daily exercise to help give the dog an outlet for all that energy.